peteyb1313/keg-token/README.md

 # Keg Tokens (KEGS)

-Every Keg Token is redeamable for a single 5 gallon keg from The Doc.
+Every Keg Token is redeamable for a 5 gallon keg from The Doc.

 - 1 KEG = 5 Gallons
 - 0.1  KEGS = 5 Pints
 - 0.02 KEGS = 1 Pint